 R&B is undoubtedly one of music’s most expansive genres.
 Since the mid-1940s, the genre’s love songs have undergone several cultural shifts, stemming from early rock n’ roll influences to present day fusions with electronic music.
 Despite all its changes, R&B at its best is a soulful musical expression that has become the go-to genre for those falling in and out of love.

-In the early 2000s, R&B was hallmarked as the era in which tilted caps, basketball jerseys, dance formations, velour suits and the now-popular rap/sung collaboration thrived.
+Early 2000s R&B was hallmarked as the era in which tilted caps, basketball jerseys, dance formations, velour suits and the now-popular rap/sung collaboration thrived.
 Naturally, the music and its accompanying visuals have since evolved, yet still manage to make long-lasting impressions on eager music listeners today.

 While artists like SZA, dvsn, Jhené Aiko, and SiR are pioneering the genre today, R&B arguably had its heyday at the turn of the century.
 With the growth of online platforms such as Youtube and Spotify, revisiting your favorite throwback jams has never been easier.